jghyllebert/tracktool/README.md

     python tracktool/manage.py syncdb
     python tracktool/manage.py migrate

+Install Bower applications: (Check if you have nodejs and npm installed) Bug on Linux, solution found on http://syntaxsugar.github.io/posts/2014/05/how-to-install-bower-on-ubuntu-1404-lts/

+    python tracktool/manage.py bower install

 First, we will allow the application to use our Google drive.
 Let's start our server:

     python tracktool/manage.py runserver